- This event has passed.

 Evenings Upstairs – A History of Native Americans in Kentucky

-Presented by A. Gwynn Henderson, UK archaeologist and member of the Kentucky Native American Heritage Commission.
+Presented by A. Gwynn Henderson, archaeologist and member of the Kentucky Native American Heritage Commission.

 In celebration of Kentucky Native American Heritage Month, Henderson will discuss the history of the diverse Native American peoples of Western Kentucky as told through objects, places, and documents.